 Known as the Florida Guitar Army for their triple-lead guitar attack, the Outlaws were the first group signed by former Columbia Records head Clive Davis when he formed Arista Records.
 He flew to Columbus, Ga., in 1974 to see the Outlaws perform with Lynyrd Skynyrd at the Columbus Civic Center and went to the Ramada Inn after the show and made an offer.

-Their 1975 debut album, The Outlaws, quickly sold gold, and they were signed as the opening act on the Doobie Brothers’ Stampede tour.
+Their 1975 debut album, The Outlaws, quickly sold gold on the strength of songs as ‘There Goes Another Love Song’ and Green Grass and High Tides’, and they were signed as the opening act on the Doobie Brothers’ Stampede tour.
 The band went on to record 13 albums in all, with such hits as “Green Grass and High Tides” and “Hurry Sundown,” both of which Thomasson wrote.
 His signature Fender Stratocaster guitar sound and vocals came to define the group.

 The Outlaws disbanded in the mid-’90s when Thomasson joined Lynyrd Skynyrd.
 He added his distinctive guitar sound to Skynyrd’s robust lineup and co-wrote many of the band’s later songs.
 In 2005, Thomasson left Skynyrd and reformed the Outlaws with drummers Yoho and Dix, bassist Randy Threet and guitarist Chris Anderson.